Charlie Miles, Principal Consultant – Pink Elephant

 Technological Disruption Is the New Normal

 All technology, relative to existing technology and the ways of doing things, is disruptive.
 The fact that we call what we are experiencing today disruptive is not really all that new.
 Wasn’t the invention of the wheel disruptive?
-Wasn’t the printing press disruptive, leading to the transformation of western civilization as we know it today?
+Wasn’t the printing press disruptive, leading to the transformation of western civilisation as we know it today?
 So, too, was the invention of the assembly line, the train, the automobile, air travel, the telephone, and on and on.
 The personal computer and, later, laptops were the disruptive technologies of my day.
 So are mobile devices, virtual machines, and cloud services.
 We have two choices as humans: We either adapt and evolve, or we don’t.

 What is common about all of these disruptive technologies?
 They disrupt people.
-They disrupt our knowledge and skills, our jobs and responsibilities, our relationships, and organization and cultural structures.
+They disrupt our knowledge and skills, our jobs and responsibilities, our relationships, and organisation and cultural structures.
 They are not so disruptive if we, as leaders, work to empower, engage, educate, encourage, handhold, and, occasionally, kick people in the butt to change and, most importantly, train them to do new and different things.
 However, if we simply look at these technologies as ways to reduce our headcount and increase the bottom line, well – yeah – they are really disruptive then.

 The Transformational Power of Technology